philc/book-notes/thinking in systems - donella meadows.md

       * How can obstacles to their success be removed?
       * How can these mechanisms be made more effective?"
   * Rule beating
-    * Distorting behavior sot hat rules appear to be followed, but not in spirit.
+    * Distorting behavior so that rules appear to be followed, but not in spirit.
-    * E.g. killing endangered species on your own land, so that the land can e developed.
+    * E.g. killing endangered species on your own land, so that the land can be developed.
     * Laws must be designed to keep in mind the system's self-organizing evasive behaviors in mind.
     * "If the desired system state is national security, and that is defined as the amount of money spent on the military, the system will produce military spending."